tencentyun/qcloud-documents/product/大数据与AI/智能钛机器学习/操作指南/TI-ONE 操作指南/Notebook 使用指南/使用生命周期脚本配置 Notebook 实例.md

   # This will affect only the Jupyter kernel called "conda_python3".
   source /opt/conda/bin/activate python3

-  # Replace myPackage with the name of the package you want to install.
+  # Replace fire with the name of the package you want to install.
   pip install fire
   # You can also perform "conda install" here as well.